 After the flub at the airport and making it to the gate with five minutes to spare, I was on my way.
 Finally getting the chance to go solo traveling in Tenerife.
 I was elated and couldn’t wait to touchdown.
 But not before recording too many videos of Mount Teide poised above the clouds.
 An unavoidable view when on approach to the island’s airport.

 The Calima was in full force.
 For those unaware of what that is, it’s a masterful phenomenon that happens every year.
-The strong southerly winds pick up sand from the Saharan Desert, transport, then deposit the grains in the Amazon Forest of South America.
+The strong southerly winds pick up sand from the Saharan Desert and are transported in the air, then deposit the grains in the Amazon Forest of South America.
 The temperatures skyrocket on the islands and the haze on the skyline mimics the smog of Los Angeles.

 I bet you’re wondering if this is the thing I hated most about solo traveling in Tenerife.
 You’d be incorrect, of course.
 Calima affects the island (Gran Canaria) I live on as well.
 Should I spare you waiting any longer to verify the answer to the enticing question?
 Not before I mention some of the major differences between the two islands I noticed during my stay.

 The biggest difference between the two islands is the most obvious, the volcano.
 Teide is an enactive volcano that lures outdoor enthusiasts from around the globe.
 Its peak is actually the highest in all of Spain.
 People come to hike this bad boy all year long making it the island’s treasured touristic activity.
 There is a decent-sized crater here on Gran Canaria, but our volcanos are all dormant.

 The second biggest difference I noticed between Tenerife and Gran Canaria is size.
 Clearly, the larger of the two, the vastness of this island threw me a bit.
 The size of it plays into pricing as well.
 Public buses were pricier, food was pricier, and even the local Canarian beers were pricier.